Skip to content

 General practitioner (GP)

 It’s important to discuss your contraceptive choices with a doctor.
 That way they can monitor how your body responds to your chosen contraception, and help you stay on top of STI and cervical screenings, as well as your general wellbeing.
+You can get quick access to a GP using telehealth, opens in a new tab.

 Hub.Health

-If you are currently taking or have previously used the contraceptive pill, you can considering a pharmaceutical delivery service like hub.health for repeat scripts on your contraception prescription, it’s fast and convenient.
+If you are currently taking or have previously used the contraceptive pill, you can considering a pharmaceutical delivery service like hub.health, opens in a new tab for repeat scripts on your contraception prescription, it’s fast and convenient.
 For international students on nib OSHC, nib pays the cost of the consultation fee and delivery, you just pay for the cost of the contraceptive pills.

 Local sexual health services